 - and proactively get the support you need,

-You will also be setting an example for your peers and helping to create a more positive, constructive work environment.
-Another advantage of doing the above is that you will be building a ‘grace zone’ so that, if and when you mess up as we all do, your manager will more likely see your mistake as just a hiccup in your good record and not the beginning of a write up or termination.
+In addition to the above benefits you are setting an example for your peers to help create a more positive, constructive work environment and filling your bucket of grace so that, if you mess up, as we all do at some time, your manager will more than likely see your mistake as just a hiccup in your good record and not the beginning of a write up or termination.